section-engineering-education/engineering-education/content/articles/setting-up-a-private-dns-server-with-raspberry-pi/index.md

 Below are three major benefits that a private Domain Name System would offer:
 - *Speed* – a query to the web may sometimes have to pass through various servers and routers before the user can get access to a web page.
 This time is mostly in milliseconds.
 However, when a private DNS is set up, this query does not have to pass through the various server and hence the delivery time will be shorter and more efficient.
 - *Privacy* – in order to gain access to the correct domain name, information from a device has to be sent to an outside server which in turn creates a trail over the internet as opposed to when a private DNS is used and information does not have to leave the internal network.
 - *Security* – hosting a private DNS server offers increased privacy because the owner gets full control over entries.
 This in turn protects the server from malicious entries that could be facilitated by hackers.

-### Prerequisites

-1. Raspberry Pi (2-4) with Raspbian OS
-2. Access to internet
-3. Aceess to the Raspberry's Terminal

 ### Setting up a DNS Server on Raspberry PI